aljazsim/validation-framework-for-typescript/Readme.md

 ### Localization

-Every validation decorator will provide a default message or message template (in case the message will contain parameters, like "Value must be greater than 5.").
+Every validation decorator will provide a default validation message or validation message template (in case the message will contain parameters, like "Value must be greater than 5.").
 You have the option of assigning a custom delegate that will be used to localize that template:

 ```typescript
 // assign a custom validation message template localization delegate